nikbrunner/color-dunes/README.md

 -   [x] ~~_Localize Fonts_~~ [2019-09-04]
 -   [x] ~~_Make the container smaller since we now have the settings menu_~~ [2019-09-04]
 -   [x] ~~_Make the switches responsive_~~ [2019-09-04]
+-   [ ] Fix problem where the header gets pushed out of the screen to the top when the message appears.
+Maybe solvable by 'fixing position' of header and settings

 ### JavaScript